 After a focused cardiovascular physical examination and review of your pet’s medical history and past diagnostic tests, a detailed echocardiographic examination is performed utilising an advanced, state-of-the-art cardiac ultrasound machine.
 Additional tests such as ECG or electrocardiograms may also be performed if the cardiologist recommends it.

-Once the diagnostic evaluation is complete, the cardiologist will consult with your Southern Cross Vet general practitioner and together a treatment and management plan is developed, taking into account any unique factors that affect your pet.
+Once the diagnostic evaluation is complete, the animal cardiologist will consult with your Southern Cross Vet general practitioner and together a treatment and management plan is developed, taking into account any unique factors that affect your pet.
 A written assessment and medical management plan is then provided to you.

 To provide you with all the available information about your pet’s heart health, a detailed and specific report is written that will be available to you when you pick up your pet.
 This report will summarise the test results, provide comprehensive information about the diagnosis, discuss treatment options, and outline long-term monitoring recommendations and prognosis.
 This report is specific to your pet and typically answers all the questions you may have about your pet’s cardiac condition.